 Exclude livestock production not associated with land.
-Shared livestock production that is not part of a land rental arrangement (such as raising cattle on shares) should be reported in Section C. See section 5.6.3.1 for an example of recording cattle on shares.
+Shared livestock production that is not part of a land rental arrangement (such as raising cattle on shares) should be reported in Section C. See section Cfor an example of recording cattle on shares.

-Item 10 (9 on Ver 2-4) - Value of Land & Buildings on Acres Rented From Others
+Item 9 - Value of Land & Buildings on Acres Rented From Others grazing land rented on a fee-per-head or AUM basis.)

-Record the operator's best estimate of the total market value of all the land and buildings Cash Rented, Share Rented, or Used Rent Free by the operation during the year.
-(This should correspond to acres reported as rented in Section A, Item 2 and does not include grazing land rented on a fee-per-head or AUM basis.)
 Include the value of any water rights, any mineral rights, permanently installed irrigation equipment, frost protection systems, permanent plantings in orchards, groves, vineyards, Christmas trees, grazing permits, etc., that go with the land.
-Exclude the value of water or mineral rights if they were sold.